vieteri/raspirockingboat/README.md

 # raspirockingboat

-Script reads the sensor data and uploads it to github
+A Python script reads the sensor data and uploads it to github